Ofredy/CNN-Age-Predictor-App/README.md

 To run the age predictor:
   - Clone or download the repo.
-  -  Create an python environment, and install the following libraries: PyTorch, Streamlit, OpenCV, ONXX, and ONNX Runtime
+  -  Create an python environment, and install the following libraries: PyTorch, OpenCV, Streamlit, OpenCV, ONXX, and ONNX Runtime
   -  Activate your python environment and cd into src.
 Run the command: "streamlit run main.py".
 The app will open in your default browser.